Guidance for Businesses, Institutions and Government

 Note that the scrap metal exemption cannot apply to a part separated from the whole component unless that separated part independently contains scrap metal pieces that will ultimately be reclaimed.
 For example, an all-plastic case that was separated from a computer monitor could no longer qualify for the scrap metal exemption.
 CRT glass, once the scrap metal pieces have been separated from the glass may be regulated as hazardous waste.
 Note also that an item which qualifies as hazardous scrap metal is still a hazardous waste.
 It is merely exempted from regulation.

-- Prior Notification [6NYCRR 371.1(c)(7)]: Most generators and subsequent handlers in New York State are required to submit notification to the NYSDEC prior to shipping, providing certain basic information such as the locations of generating and receiving facilities.
+- Prior Notification [6NYCRR 371.1(c)(7)] (link leaves DEC's website): Most generators and subsequent handlers in New York State are required to submit notification to the NYSDEC prior to shipping, providing certain basic information such as the locations of generating and receiving facilities.
 A sample notification form (PDF) (16.7 KB) for scrap metal is available, it should be completed and sent to the address indicated on the form.
 Conditionally exempt small quantity generators (CESQGs) are not required to submit a notification claiming the scrap metal exemption unless it is necessary in order to qualify as a CESQG (see 6NYCRR 371.1(f)(3)(i) and 371.1(g)(1)(iii)('b')).
 When the weight of the used electronic equipment plus the weight of other hazardous wastes generated or accumulated at the site exceeds CESQG limits, prior notification is required.

 Conditionally Exempt Small Quantity Generators (CESQGs)